In cradle of Syrian revolt, army is now in charge

 Syria has been rocked by unrest as government forces struggle to quell protests against President Bashar al-Assad that have fuelled an armed insurgency.

-The government says it is fighting foreign-backed militants trying to destabilise this strategic country, which straddles the faultlines of many Middle East conflicts.
+The government says it is fighting foreign-backed militants trying to destabilize this strategic country, which straddles the faultlines of many Middle East conflicts.

 More than 5,000 people have died in the crackdown, according to the United Nations.
 Syria says it has lost 2,000 of its security forces to terrorists.